 Jayne Johnson is certified through the Association of Certified Biblical Counselors (formally known as NANC), International Association of Biblical Counselors and Southern Baptist Association of Biblical Counselors.
 She has been counseling since 1998.
 She earned a Bachelors of Science degree in Nursing from the University of South Carolina and a Masters degree in Nursing from Clemson University.
 Jayne has spoken at workshops on biblical counseling and at women’s retreats.
 Currently Jayne is engaged in teaching and discipling women, training women to become biblical counselors, and actively counseling at Providence.
 Jayne is married to Jim who serves as a deacon.
 They have three adult sons.

-Level I - Self Confrontation - part 1- 12 weeks - Monday Nights - September-November
+Level I - Self Confrontation - part 1- 12 weeks - Monday Nights - Jan-March

-Level II - Self Confrontation - part 2 - 12 Weeks - Monday Nights - Jan-March
+Level II - Self Confrontation - part 2 - 12 Weeks - Monday Nights -March-April

 Level III - Theology of Counseling - Area March Weekend Seminar